xalgorithm/mytorrentbox/README.md

 ## Advanced Goodies

 Transmission togther with [Kettu](https://github.com/endor/kettu) allows you to set destination directories.
-If you have a NAS, Linux file server or cloud service you want to store files on, look below for some NFS wizardry
+If you have a NAS, Linux file server or cloud service you want to store files on, look below for some NFS wizardry.
 I'm using a Centos based fileserver so this follows those steps.
-Your NAS/Fileserver may differ
+Your NAS/Fileserver may differ.

 First, for Centos/RHEL based servers get the necessary NFS tools